Grand National Tournament Qualification Procedures

 7-9 Tournaments: MAXT 4

 Because some tournaments might not offer all the qualifying events, it is possible that MAXT may differ per event.
-For example, Declamation and Policy Debate are expected to be offered at fewer tournaments and, therefore, will have a lower MAXT.

 The value of MAXT will be based on completed eligible tournaments, not on the estimated eligible tournaments for the competition season.
 Therefore, the incremental published rankings will be based on a MAXT value that starts at the value of one after the first tournament, and increments upward only as tournaments are held and completed.